How to Set Up a Phone Menu for Small Business

 1. Choose a Business Phone Number

-Start by choosing a local or toll free number for your business.
-If you already have a business phone number, you can port the number with no downtime.
+Start by selecting a local or toll-free number for your business.
+If you already have one, you can easily port your number to Telzio with zero downtime.

 2. Create Your Phone Menu Options